MartaGBayona/projectFrontendII/README.md

 - Allow super admin to  modify users and posts

-- Create dropdown in header and in service request
+- Create dropdown in header and cards

 - Add images to backend services and add to frontend